Fill in the blanks:

 Other Payment Page Best Practices

 - Keep coupons low-key.
 Calling attention to coupon and promo codes is like waking up the theoretical tiger.
-When people see an empty field asking them to insert a coupon code, they immediately want to fill it in—even if they don’t have a coupon.
-Many customers will leave your site, head to Google, and start searching.
-The internet being what it is, it’s the ultimate distraction.
+When people see an empty field asking them to insert a coupon code, they immediately want to fill it in — even if they don’t have a coupon.
+Many customers will leave your site, head to Google and start searching.
+The internet being what it is makes this the ultimate distraction.
 People may eventually get pulled away from the task of searching and abandon the purchase altogether or, even worse, stumble on a coupon for the competition.
 Instead, make the coupon field available for those in possession of this bit of shopper’s gold with some subtle positioning of that tiny phrase, “Have a coupon?”
 Those who have one will find it; those who don’t will ignore it and continue the checkout process.

-- Offer one-click order options like Visa Checkout and MasterPass.
+- Offer one-click order options like Apple Pay, Google Pay and Click to Pay.
 By placing these buttons as options on your checkout page, you’re streamlining the payment process to the point of almost being nonexistent.
 These and other digital wallets are catching on fast among consumers, thanks to their convenience and flexibility; they also offer a greater level of security for both customers and merchants.

 BlueSnap’s Payment API makes it easy for you to build a custom checkout experience that truly reflects your brand while we do the heavy lifting on payment processing.
 Plus, our payment gateway lets you add the one-click order options that make checkout a breeze.
 Our wide range of payment tools has everything you need to design a high-converting checkout page.